GSTJ/react-native-magic-modal/README.md

 **Q:** Can I have two modals showing up at the same time?

 **A:** Yes.
-With V3, you can now have multiple modals showing up at the same time.
+With v3, you can now have multiple modals showing up at the same time.

+---

 **Q:** Can I use Scrollables inside the modal?

 **A:**
 Yes, but Scrollables can't be used with swipe gestures enabled, as they conflict.
 Pass in `swipeDirection: undefined` on the `magicModal.show` function to disable gestures on them.

-If your use-case is a scrollable bottom-sheet, I recommend going with Gorhom's react-native-bottom-sheet for them temporarily, or waiting for an upcoming scrollable bottom-sheet feature in the library.
+If your use-case is a scrollable bottom-sheet, I recommend going with Gorhom's react-native-bottom-sheet for this use-case temporarily.

 ## Contributors